The Haynes-Wall Manual of Paupery

 (keep reading.
 This is for YOU!)

 The mood in the financial front lines was dismal.
-Not only were bankers affected but, in downstream activities, people all across the capital immediately felt the effects of economic meltdown.
-Lehman was an investment company which had been a huge player, lending to our high street banks and to a great extent controlling the financial market.
+Not only were bankers affected but, in downstream activity, people all across the capital felt the effects of economic meltdown at once.
+Lehman Bros. was an investment company which had been a huge player, lending to our high street banks and to a great extent controlling the financial market.

 Well!
 To a certain extent anyway.